dvreeze/tqa2/docs/demo.rst

 - The same for the target concept
 - Then create the arc connecting the two

-Not so in the case of standard taxonomies, where instead of creating a concept key we need to look up the URI with (XPointer) fragment to the concept declaration in some schema file, and then create the XLink locator to point to that.
+Not so in the case of standard taxonomies, where instead of creating a concept key we need to look up the URL with (XPointer) fragment to the concept declaration in some schema file, and then create the XLink locator to point to that.
 Granted, the XPointer is mostly an ID, provided that the concept declaration does have an ID attribute.